 - All in person classes, support group meetings, educational presentations, community outreach programs and outside meetings held in the hospital's conference rooms are cancelled until further notice.

 For the most current information on Whitman County cases and reporting, visit the Whitman County Public Health website.
+Below is a chart showing the testing results from Pullman Regional Hospital and Palouse Medical.
+This chart will be updated weekly.

 Dr. Gerald Early, Chief Medical Officer at Pullman Regional Hospital, gives his thoughts on COVID-19 and the importance of social distancing: